Adrifelcha/adrifelcha.github.io/_posts/2024-11-23-psychonomicsNY.md

 ---
 layout: event
-title: Poster presentation at Psychonomics (New York, New York)
+title: Poster presentation at Psychonomics (Manhattan, New York)
 date: 2024-11-23
 ---
-### I presented my research at the Psychonomics conference in New York, New York.
+### I presented my research at the Psychonomics conference in Manhattan, New York.

 ### Travel award!